 How much does it cost to instruct a company to install roofline fascia, bargeboard and soffit boards?

 These boards are located on the edge of the roof overhang and are used to support the first row of tiles and guttering.
-Timber was a popular material but for the last two decades, Upvc plastic has been the preferred choice as it won’t rot.
+Timber was once a popular material but for the last two decades, Upvc plastic has been the preferred choice as it won’t rot and is much easier to clean.

 Here is a brief overview of what you get for your money.
 Keep reading to see how much it all costs.